Implementing the new recertification programme

 Recertification update 23 September 2019

-Notice of extended recertification programme
+Notice of extension to current recertification programme

 Pending implementation of the new recertification system for all oral health practitioners, the Council has decided to extend the current recertification programmes for all practitioners to 31 December 2020.